hdeveloper03/EmployeeCleanArch/README.md

 # EmployeeCleanArch

-Simple CRUD operation for Employee using Clean Architecture in .NET 6
+Simple CRUD operation for Employee Object using Clean Architecture in .NET 6

 ## Run The Project
 You will need the following tools: